 Why doesn’t POSIX path just quote everything for me?

 For two reasons: first, there are uses for POSIX paths that have nothing to do with shell parameters, and quoting the path would be wrong in such cases.
 Second, quoted form is useful for things other than file paths.
 Therefore, there are two orthogonal operations instead of one combined one.

 How do I control an interactive tool like ftp or telnet with do shell script?

 However, there are ways around this.
-You can script Terminal and send a series of commands to the same window (though this only works in Mac OS X 10.2 and later), or you could use a Unix package designed for scripting interactive tools, such as expect.
+You can script Terminal and send a series of commands to the same window, or you could use a Unix package designed for scripting interactive tools, such as expect.
 Also, many interactive commands have non-interactive equivalents.
 For example,

 curl can substitute for